pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

          comment-on-pr: true
 ```

-And the pulumi update on merge to main:
+And the `pulumi up` on merge to main:

 ```yaml
 name: Update